brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/goodbye-twitter-or-whatever-you-are-called-these-days.md

 Twitter, we've certainly had an on-and-off relationship over the years haven't we!

-Numerous times, I've allowed you to creep back into my life &mdash; *(who the heck knows why!)* &mdash;only to discover that you often do me more harm than good.
+Numerous times, I've allowed you to creep back into my life &mdash; *(who the heck knows why!)* &mdash; only to discover that you often do me more harm than good.
 You have a knack for making me feel awful about myself and my place in this world.

 **Every single time**.